 Keep in mind that one of the best times to visit Santiago-Bernabeu is when Real Madrid plays against Atletico Madrid in a fierce inter-city battle known as the derby, or in UEFA Champions League final rounds.
 Also remember that if you are going to a fan stand, you must wear the same jersey as others: a mistake can cost you dearly.

 Admire The Madrid Catedral de la Almudena

-Going to the gargantuan Almudena Cathedral is for sure one of the best things to do in Madrid.
+Going to the Almudena Cathedral is for sure one of the best things to do in Madrid.
 It points to the spiritual cornerstone of the city’s identity: Catholicism.
 Begun in the late 19th century but completed only in 1993, the place of worship has become one of the prime tourist landmarks, in part thanks to its blend of Neoclassical, Neo-Gothic, and Neo-Romanesque architectural elements.

 What also makes going here one of the best things to do in Madrid is the spacious plaza in front of it; so great for strolling.

-Even though the dish traces its roots to Valencia, a city in Southern Spain, eating highly delectable Paella is definitely one of the best things to do in Madrid.
+Even though the dish traces its roots to Valencia, a city in Southern Spain, eating Paella is definitely one of the best things to do in Madrid.
 Head to its downtown’s charming eateries to sample Spain’s national dish, and come to what being in heaven means for a true Spaniard.

 Go to Thyssen-Bornemisza National Museum